 Debt collectors can make mistakes

 They sometimes sue the wrong person.
-They sometimes sue the right person in the wrong court.
+Debt collectors sometimes sue the right person in the wrong court.
 They sometimes sue a person for a debt that was already paid or settled.
-They sometimes sue for the wrong amount.
+Debt collectors sometimes sue for the wrong amount.
 They sometimes include illegal fees and costs to a lawsuit.
-They sometimes attempt to obtain a small payment on an old debt to revive the statute of limitations.
+Debt collectors sometimes attempt to obtain a small payment on an old debt to revive the statute of limitations.
 They sometimes sue after their legal right to collect a debt has passed.
-They sometimes obtain judgments without the debtor knowing a lawsuit was filed in the first place by attempting to serve a lawsuit on an address that is several years old – several addresses old.
+Debt collectors sometimes obtain judgments without the debtor knowing a lawsuit was filed in the first place by attempting to serve a lawsuit on an address that is several years old – several addresses old.
 Sometimes debt collectors suddenly find the correct address after obtaining a default judgment based on an old address.
 Sometimes debt collectors suddenly find out where a person works or banks, but was unable to find that person to given them notice of the lawsuit prior to obtaining a default judgment.